Tail o' the Pup: History

-Despite its appearance in countless movies, television programs and commercials, the stand faced demolition in the mid-1980s, creating an outcry that resulted in the stand being moved a couple of blocks from its original location at 311 North La Cienega Boulevard to 329 North San Vicente Boulevard.
+The stand faced demolition in the mid-1980s, resulting in public outcry.
+The stand was instead moved 0.3 mi to 329 North San Vicente Boulevard.

-The hot dog stand closed in December 2005.
-The structure was moved into a Torrance warehouse after Regent Properties, a development company, purchased the Pup's site from landlord Cedars-Sinai Medical Center, and announced plans to build 152 condominium and apartment units.

-The City of Los Angeles in 2006 declared Tail o’ the Pup to be a cultural landmark.
+Regent Properties purchased the Pup's site from Cedars-Sinai Medical Center in the early 2000s and announced plans to build 152 condominium and apartment units at the location.
+The stand closed in 2005, after which the structure was moved into a Torrance warehouse.
+The City of Los Angeles declared the building a cultural landmark in 2006.

 Blake's grandson Jay Miller and his wife Nicole inherited the Pup in 2017.
-After a failed attempt to have it reopened in a partnership with Killer Shrimp, the structure was donated to the Valley Relics Museum.

-The 1933 Group purchased the structure in 2018 with plans to restore the stand to its original appearance, find a new location, and reopen it.

-The stand reopened in July 2022 at 8512 Santa Monica Blvd in West Hollywood.
+After a failed attempt to partner with Killer Shrimp, the structure was donated to the Valley Relics Museum.
+1933 Group purchased the structure in 2018 with plans to restore and reopen the stand.
+The stand reopened in 2022 at 8512 Santa Monica Blvd in West Hollywood.

+Architecture and design

+Tail o' the Pup is 17 ft long, reinforced with steel, and designed to resemble a hot dog with mustard.
+The design is considered programmatic.